cvent/lounge/docs/indexes.md

 Index lookup documents are automatically managed by lounge when documents are saved and removed using `save()` and `remove()` functions.
 You can also manually kick of this process by calling `index()` function on any model instance.

+You can control reference document key casing using `refKeyCase` option.
+Options are `'upper'` or `'lower'`.
+This will make query lookups case insensitive.

 ### Index queries <a id="queries"></a>

 Any indexed property the Model will automatically get a `findBy*` static function for easier lookup.